Jesus Calms the Storm

 What exactly happened on the boat?

-"A furious squall came up, and the waves broke over the boat, so that it was nearly swamped.
-Jesus was in the stern, sleeping on a cushion" (Mark 4:37-38) — while the storm intensified around him, he remained genuinely asleep, not merely resting.
+"A great storm of wind arose, and the waves beat into the boat, so that the boat was already filling.
+But he was in the stern, asleep on the cushion" (Mark 4:37-38, RSV-CE) — while the storm intensified around him, he remained genuinely asleep, not merely resting.

 What did the disciples say when they woke him?

-"Teacher, don't you care if we drown?"
-(Mark 4:38) — a question that reads less like calm reporting and more like real panic, aimed at a man they clearly expected to react with the same alarm they felt.
+"Teacher, do you not care if we perish?"
+(Mark 4:38, RSV-CE) — a question that reads less like calm reporting and more like real panic, aimed at a man they clearly expected to react with the same alarm they felt.

 What did Jesus actually do to stop the storm?

-He "got up, rebuked the wind and said to the waves, 'Quiet!
+He "awoke and rebuked the wind, and said to the sea, 'Peace!
 Be still!'
-Then the wind died down and it was completely calm" (Mark 4:39) — addressing the storm directly, as though it were something capable of obeying a command.
+And the wind ceased, and there was a great calm" (Mark 4:39, RSV-CE) — addressing the storm directly, as though it were something capable of obeying a command.

 How did the disciples react once the storm had stopped?

-With fear rather than relief: "They were terrified and asked each other, 'Who is this?
-Even the wind and the waves obey him!'"
-(Mark 4:41) — the calm itself raised a more unsettling question than the storm had.
+With fear rather than relief: "They were filled with awe, and said to one another, 'Who then is this, that even wind and sea obey him?'"
+(Mark 4:41, RSV-CE) — the calm itself raised a more unsettling question than the storm had.

 ✦ Link copied